xuhdev/poorconn/README.rst

 Docker Image
 ~~~~~~~~~~~~

-You can also run Poorconn as a command line tool using our `Docker image <https://quay.io/repository/xuhdev/poorconn>`__
+You can also run Poorconn as a command line tool using our
-by replacing ``python -m poorconn`` with ``docker run poorconn``.
-For instance, the following achieves the same effect
+`Docker image <https://gitlab.com/xuhdev/poorconn/container_registry/1996648>`__ by replacing ``python -m poorconn``
+with ``docker run registry.gitlab.com/xuhdev/poorconn``.
+For instance, the following achieves the same effect as the
-as the second example above:
+second command line example above:

 .. code-block:: console

-   $ docker run quay.io/xuhdev/poorconn delay_before_sending_upon_acceptance --t=1 --length=1024
+   $ docker run -p 8000:8000 registry.gitlab.com/xuhdev/poorconn delay_before_sending_upon_acceptance --t=1 --length=1024

 Usage in Python
 ~~~~~~~~~~~~~~~